WhyCantTheyJust/website/content/podcast/S2-06-human-rights.md

 Democracy is obviously very important.
 Democratic systems are definitely better historically at delivering rights to their people.
 But democracy is not enough to protect human rights.
 Democracy is essentially a way of organising yourself politically so that the wishes and the priorities of the majority can be reflected in the policies and decisions of their government.
 Now that is really important to do in terms of things like budget allocations, in terms of the relative weight given to social services, or national defence.
 It’s not enough to protect human rights.
 Why is that?
 Because it doesn’t necessarily protect unpopular minorities.

 During the 2010s, in Myanmar, where there was a concerted, government-endorsed campaign of persecution against the Rohingya Muslim minority, that was supported by around 80% of the population.
 The persecution was horrendous.
 People were killed, tortured, raped, and millions of them fled.

+And that’s just one example of where majorities of people in democracies have supported some pretty appalling atrocities.
+I mean, Nazi Germany in the 1930s was a democracy and people were generally ok with the persecution of Jews.
+The treatment of Roma in a number of democratic countries in central Europe is pretty awful and has the acquiescence of a majority of people.
+There are lots and lots of examples of where democracy in itself has not protected unpopular minorities.

+And this the reason that countries like the US, that came into being through rebellion against a colonial power, have tended to create constitutions embedding some pretty robust human rights protections that are then the preserve of the courts, and not the majority elected government, to implement and to enforce.
+And the reason for that, I think, is a recognition that democratic systems are not going to protect everyone.

+And we see now the rise of populist leaders who are literally making their political careers off demonising unpopular minorities, or trying to make certain groups in society unpopular, so that they can then demonise them, blame them for stuff and use that to generate political support.
+I feel like One Nation is doing exactly that in Australia, and it troubles me that the Liberal and National Parties, far from pushing back robustly, seem to be buying into the narrative.

 **Luke**<br>
 Yes I certainly don’t think democracy inherently protects minorities, particularly, as you said, many who are deemed unpopular by the majority.
 I think that certainly exists throughout history, with the treatment of First Nations peoples here, in Canada, in the US, and of course the treatment of black Americans in the United States were justified with the notion of democracy.
 I think we’re still seeing that in the modern day, such as in India, with greater persecution of the Muslim minority and of course in the Middle East with the treatment of Palestinians in the West Bank and Gaza.